 Introduction

-This post is a step by step SCCM third-party software updates setup guide for all SCCM admins.
+This post is a step-by-step SCCM third-party software updates setup guide for all SCCM admins.

 First of all, you need to analyze and understand the business requirement of third-party updates.
-From my perspective, third-party patching is critical for overall IT security landscape.
+From my perspective, third-party patching is critical for the overall IT security landscape.

-- What is the current process for patching third-party applications?
+• What is the current process for patching third-party applications?

-- Are you using the standard packaging process to perform third-party updates?
+• Are you using the standard packaging process to perform third-party updates?

-- How many application vendors are providing SCCM friendly “Update Catalogs” for free?
+• How many application vendors are providing SCCM-friendly “Update Catalogs” for free?

-- Do you need to spec up the SCCM server hardware before enabling third-party updates?
+• Do you need to spec up the SCCM server hardware before enabling third-party updates?

 Video Guide – SCCM Third-Party Software Updates Setup Step by Step Guide Post Video Guide